google/physical-web/web-service/README.md

 user and his/her privacy from the many potential misuses of the physical web.
 We hope every other app will do so, also.

-One really nice property of the Physical Web is that UriBeacons cannot physically detect when clients scan it and so cannot track passers-by.
+One really nice property of the Physical Web is that Eddystone-URL beacons cannot physically detect when clients scan them and so cannot track passers-by.
 However, the web servers backing these URLs can track all requests to them (as is usual on the web).
 So our app must be extremely careful with how it uses the URLs it finds.